 3 Knappogue Castle & garden open daily during the summer for tours and medieval banquets at night, voted one of the best.

 4 Spancil Hill the actual place immortalised in the emigrants song and site of an annual horsefair in June.

 5 Inis Cealtra or Holy Island has been a centre of pilgrimage since the 7th century, boat trips available locally.

 6 Mountshannon village with its own very pretty waterside Aistear park & labyrinth.

 7 Portumna Castle restored castle and gardens on the River Shannon, nice forest park walks and lakeside marina.

 8 Cratloe Woods the oak for the ceiling beams in Westminster Abbey in London, came from here, new woodland trails.

 9 Cratloe Woods House the oldest longhouse inhabited longhouse in Ireland, open during the summer by appointment.

-10 Killaloe once the capital of Ireland, in Brian Borus time, lovely small town that bridges the river Shannon.
+10 Killaloe the capital of Ireland when Brian Boru was the High King of Ireland, a lovely small town that bridges the river Shannon.